 Videos have long been a part of everyday digital life: on social media, websites, in e-learning courses, and in advertising.
 However, they are often not designed to be accessible.
-Those who cannot hear or see (well) are excluded – for example, if subtitles or audio descriptions are missing, or if the player is inaccessible.
+Those who cannot hear or see (well) are excluded – for example, if captions or audio descriptions are missing, or if the player is inaccessible.
 Accessible videos enable participation for everyone!

 85% of Facebook users and 80% of LinkedIn users scroll through their social media feeds with the sound muted.
 By making your videos accessible, you not only allow people with disabilities to participate in your content, but you also automatically increase the overall number of viewers.